manish7696/LEETCODE_practice/Progress.md

 - Done by Manish
 - Done by Abhay (with Manish's help :D)
 - Done by Rohit
+- fine rs 5 for ekansh
+- total = 20

 ------------------------------------------------------------------
 ### Milestone 1 completed: Completed Linked List